Making Vision Transformers Truly Shift-Equivariant: Truly Shift-equivariant ViT

-Note that $\mX^{(m)}\mE$ encodes all possible token groups of $\vx$ as a function of $m$.
-Under a circular shift assumption, there are $L$ different token groups.
-Next, we analyze an essential property of $\mX^{(m)}\mE$ for proving that \texttt{A-token} is shift-equivariant.
+Our adaptive tokenization maximizes a shift-invariant function to ensure the same token representation regardless of input shifts.
+Next, we analyze an essential property of $\mX^{(m)}\mE$ to prove that \texttt{A-token} is shift-equivariant.

-\begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{lemma}{lem} $L$-periodic shift-equivariance of tokenization.
+\begin{mdframed}[style=MyFrame,align=center] \begin{restatable}{lemma}{lem} \underline{$L$-periodic shift-equivariance of tokenization}.